Chase Sapphire Reserve® vs. The Platinum Card® from American Express

 On all other eligible purchases

-1x on other purchases
+1x points on other eligible purchases

 5x points